How Did the Internet Start? Walk-through with the Internet History

 Before the Invention of the Modern Internet

 The beginning of today’s Internet was not simple.
-For decades, computer scientists did countless research and put in years of effort to give us our modern World Wide Web.
+For decades, computer scientists have conducted extensive research and invested years of effort in creating the modern World Wide Web.

-1. In October 1969, ARPANET became the first network that used packet switching successfully.
-UCLA and Stanford universities tried transmitting the word Login, but their system crashed on the letter g.
+1. In October 1969, ARPANET became the first network to use packet switching successfully.
+UCLA and Stanford universities attempted to transmit the word “Login,” but their system crashed on the letter “g.”

 2. In 1970, MIT, Harvard University, and BBN deployed ARPANET.